quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part22_Kernel-based_Fu.md

 :p What is stochastic gradient descent (SGD)?
 ??x
-Stochastic gradient descent (SGD) is an optimization algorithm that updates the weights \( w \) of a model incrementally using one or more training examples at a time, rather than computing the full gradient over all training data.
+Stochastic gradient descent (SGD) is an optimization algorithm that updates the weights $w$ of a model incrementally using one or more training examples at a time, rather than computing the full gradient over all training data.
 This makes it computationally efficient for large datasets. x??

 ---

 #### n-step Semi-gradient TD
-The n-step semi-gradient TD method is an extension of the semi-gradient TD algorithm that includes gradient Monte Carlo and semi-gradient TD(0) as special cases when \( n = 1 \).
+The n-step semi-gradient TD method is an extension of the semi-gradient TD algorithm that includes gradient Monte Carlo and semi-gradient TD(0) as special cases when $n = 1$.

 :p What is the n-step semi-gradient TD method?
 ??x
 The n-step semi-gradient TD method extends the semi-gradient TD algorithm by considering multiple steps into the future.
-When \( n = 1 \), it reduces to gradient Monte Carlo, and for \( n = 1 \), it becomes semi-gradient TD(0).
+When $n = 1 $, it reduces to gradient Monte Carlo, and for $ n = 1$, it becomes semi-gradient TD(0).
 This method helps in improving the accuracy of value function approximations. x??

 ---